aredn/documentation/arednGettingStarted/installing_firmware.rst

-x86_64/VM First Install Process
+x86/VM First Install Process
 -------------------------------

 Warnings

-.. attention:: The install process for X86_64 / Virtual Machines is for advanced users.
-All x86_64 installs/images experimental and is not officially supported. *DO NOT use the x86_64 image for your first AREDN node.*
+.. attention:: The install process for X864 / Virtual Machines is for advanced users.
+Please check [`AREDN Github <https://github.com/aredn/aredn/blob/main/SUPPORTED_DEVICES.md>`_  *DO NOT use the x86_64 image for your first AREDN node.*

 .. note:: There is a bug in the x86_64 firmware before 3.23.12.0 when using more than one ethernet interface.
 It's recommended to use a newer version.

  The x86_64 image is designed for advanced users.
 Most users using AREDN |trade| are strongly encouraged to use a Mikrotik hAP3 lite.
-The X86_64 image has been tested on QEMU and VMware-based hypervisors/virtualization platforms, usage on other virtualization platforms may not work as expected.
+The X86_64 image has been tested on Proxmox, Unraid and VMware-based hypervisors/virtualization platforms, usage on other virtualization/hardware platforms may not work as expected.

  It is expected that you're already familiar with AREDN, you understand your virtualization platform, and are comfortable creating images and uploading virtual disks.